lenardatthebreakwater/newsletter-signup-with-success-message/README.md

 ### Useful resources

-- [HTML Dialog Element](https://blog.webdevsimplified.com/2023-04/html-dialog/) - This helped me learn hot to use the new HTML dialog element
+- [HTML Dialog Element](https://blog.webdevsimplified.com/2023-04/html-dialog/) - This helped me learn how to use the new HTML dialog element

 ## Author